Military use of children in World War II: Hitler Youth

 Hitler Youth (Hitlerjugend) was established as an organization in Nazi Germany that physically trained youth and indoctrinated them with Nazi ideology to the point of fanaticism.
 Even at the onset of war, the Hitler Youth totalled 8.8 million members.
 Numbers decreased significantly (to just over one million) once the war began, as many local and district leaders were conscripted for the national army.
 The previous average age for local and district leaders was 24, but following the onset of war, this had to change to those who were 16 and 17 years of age.
 These youths were in command of up to 500 boys.

-One Hitler Youth soldier, Heinz Shuetze aged 15 from Leipzig, was only given a half-day of training with a Panzerfaust.
+Near the end of the war, one Hitler Youth soldier, Heinz Shuetze aged 15 from Leipzig, was only given a half-day of training with a Panzerfaust.
 He was immediately given an SS uniform and directed to the front lines to fight.

 Huge numbers of underage males were removed from school in early 1945, and sent on what were essentially suicide missions.
 Hitler Youth activities often included learning to throw grenades and dig trenches, bayonet drills and escaping under barbed wire under pistol fire; the boys were encouraged to find these activities exhilarating and exciting.
 The Hitler Youth was essentially an army of fit, young Germans that Hitler had created, trained to fight for their country.
 They had the "choice" either to follow Nazi party orders or to face trial with the possibility of execution.

 The boys of Hitler Youth first saw action following the British air raids in Berlin in 1940.
 Later, in 1942, the Wehrertüchtigungslager or WEL (Defense Strengthening Camps) were created in Germany; they were designed to train Hitler Youth boys aged 16–18.
-They learnt how to handle German infantry weaponry, including hand grenades, machine guns and hand pistols.
+They learned how to handle German infantry weaponry, including hand grenades, machine guns and hand pistols.
 By 1943, Hitler Youth boys were facing the forces of Britain, the United States and USSR.

 Even younger boys from the ages of 10–14 years could be involved in the Hitler Youth movement, under the Deutsches Jungvolk.

 Girls were also involved in Hitler Youth Operations, although in a limited capacity, through the Bund Deutscher Mädel (BDM, the League of German Girls).
 Avoiding direct armed conflict, their primary role was to produce healthy, racially pure baby boys.
 They were also required to run 60 metres in 14 seconds, throw a ball at least 12 metres, march for 2 hours and swim 100 metres.